craigmulligan/toysql/README.md

 This is a dependency free, minimal clone of sql database written in python.
 I've intentionally tried to keep the code "simple" ignoring edge cases and optimizations so that anyone can read through and improve their understanding of how databases work.

-## Questions:

-* What format is data stored on disk?
-* Joins implementation?
-* Indexes implementation?
-* How do you handle deleted pages (freenode list)?

 ## Inspiration: